DoSomething/rogue/docs/endpoints/posts.md

             "northstar_id": "5575e568a59dbf3b7a8b4572",
             "media": {
                 "url": "https://s3.amazonaws.com/ds-rogue-qa/uploads/reportback-items/edited_3655.jpeg",
-                "caption": "Perhaps you CAN be of some assistance, Bill" },
+                "text": "Perhaps you CAN be of some assistance, Bill" },
+            "quantity": "12",
             "tags": [],
             "reactions": {
                 "reacted": false,